Terrence McNally, celebrated playwright who chronicled gay lives, dies at 81 from coronavirus

 “A comedy that hurts,” Times theater critic Frank Rich wrote of the off-Broadway production that starred Baranski, Lane, Swoosie Kurtz and Anthony Heald.
 “Because Mr. McNally can see right to the bottom of both his world and the people who inhabit it, most of his recent works . . . offer unsentimental hope about the possibilities for intimacy at a time when fear and death rule even beachfront land.”

-As his work increasingly became a cornerstone of New York theater and the nation’s regional circuit, Mr. McNally reach extended further with his books for high-profile projects in the era of megamusicals.
+As his work increasingly became a cornerstone of New York theater and the nation’s regional circuit, Mr. McNally extended his reach further with his books for high-profile projects in the era of megamusicals.

 His first major musical credit came with the 1984 John Kander-Fred Ebb show “The Rink,” starring Rivera and Liza Minnelli as a battling mother and daughter.
 He was reunited with Kander, Ebb and Rivera for the dusky, glamorous epic “Kiss of the Spider Woman,” which opened on Broadway in 1993 and told the story of two Latin American political prisoners — one gay, one straight.